DishaDH123/pcgamedeals/LogFiles/DishalogFile.md

 *	Kristy created the first wrapper function for top 10 game deals within a budget.
 * I created a wrapper function for top 10 games which have the highest discount percentage.
 This percentage would be entered by the user.
 *	All three of us created a response function together for user inputs.
-*	Each of us called our respective wrapper function within the response function to fetch the appropriate data.[Main function](https://github.com/DishaDH123/pcgamedeals/commit/6f9dfb7e70adde8479002368122b60659f2c4769)
+*	Each of us called our respective wrapper function within the response function to fetch the appropriate data.
+[Adding Main function](https://github.com/DishaDH123/pcgamedeals/commit/6f9dfb7e70adde8479002368122b60659f2c4769)
 *	Added the visualization for our respective wrapper functions.
 [Viz](https://github.com/DishaDH123/pcgamedeals/commit/ce7fee50d98086b6dc3fc178c92736d623591374)
-*	Added docstrings to the functions [Doc](https://github.com/DishaDH123/pcgamedeals/commit/075f74a4df35249b9d3f185b48da5c4b40b31d96)
+*	Added docstrings to the functions.
+[Adding docstring](https://github.com/DishaDH123/pcgamedeals/commit/075f74a4df35249b9d3f185b48da5c4b40b31d96)
 *	Worked on testing the functions.
-Wrote tests to test the output[Commit](https://github.com/DishaDH123/pcgamedeals/commit/485b2413f7998d8b289cf430a462d36451f31bee)
+Wrote tests to test the output.
+[Test cases](https://github.com/DishaDH123/pcgamedeals/commit/485b2413f7998d8b289cf430a462d36451f31bee)
-* Worked on developing the R package
+* Worked on developing the R package.

-Feb 17: Fourth meeting to check on Vignettes added by Kristy
+Feb 17: Fourth meeting to check on Vignettes added by Kristy.
 * Kristy added the Vignette document.
 Reviewed and made changes to the same.
-* Worked on github actions for code coverage and build [actions](https://github.com/DishaDH123/pcgamedeals/commit/77f6c56a3edcf339d85ead265b46ed955d654526)
+* Worked on github actions for code coverage and build.
+[Github actions](https://github.com/DishaDH123/pcgamedeals/commit/77f6c56a3edcf339d85ead265b46ed955d654526)

 Feb 18:  Fifth meeting